Independent MP Gareth Ward has resigned from Parliament, after a legal attempt to block his planned expulsion failed.

 In July, the member for Kiama was found guilty of three counts of indecent assault and one count of sexual intercourse without consent.
 The offences involved two young men and occurred around a decade ago.
-Ward, who has been in custody since his bail was revoked, had sought the court’s intervention to stop him being removed from the Legislative Assembly.
+Ward, who has been in custody since his bail was revoked, had sought the intervention of the Court of Appeal, to stop him being removed from the NSW Legislative Assembly.

-Late today, the Court, comprised of Chief Justice Andrew Bell, Justice Anna Mitchelmore and Justice Jeremy Kirk, ordered the summons filed by Ward be dismissed.
+On Thursday, the Court of Appeal, comprised of Chief Justice Andrew Bell, Justice Anna Mitchelmore and Justice Jeremy Kirk, ordered the summons filed by Ward be dismissed.
 A costs order was also made against him.

 In a summary of the decision read in court, Bell outlined Ward’s case, before revealing the court’s determination.
 “Each of these arguments is rejected,” he said.